moby/moby/docs/sources/commandline/cli.rst

 ::

-    Usage: docker load < repository.tar
+    Usage: docker load URL|-

-    Loads a tarred repository from the standard input stream.
+    Loads a tarred repository from the standard input stream or from a remote url.
     Restores both images and tags.

 .. _cli_login: